PlasmaPhysicsUdeC/PlasmaPhysicsUdeC.github.io/content/authors/danrivera/_index.en.md

 - Students
 ---

-Master's student in physics.
-He obtained a bachelor's degree in physical sciences in 2018.
-In 2019 he started the Master's program under the supervision of Dr. Roberto Navarro with whom he is actually studying systems with long-range interactions that exhibit quasi-stationary states out of thermodynamic equilibrium.
+PhD student in physics.
+He obtained a bachelor's degree in physical sciences in 2018 and a master degree in 2022.
+In 2023 he started the PhD program under the supervision of Dr. Roberto Navarro with whom he is actually studying systems with long-range interactions that exhibit quasi-stationary states out of thermodynamic equilibrium.